 This stay in hospital will take its toll of mum and it is important that you are prepared for all eventualities.
 Dads and birthing partners need to remember that if you don’t take it with you, you may not get a chance to get it.
 Often popping to the local supermarket is out of the question when your wife or partner is 5cm dilated, screaming in pain and wants a boiled sweet to suck on.
 Or she is screaming in pain and you have left you Tens pain relief machine at home then it is often too late.
 You must be over prepared and think about every eventuality when planning what to pack in hospital bag for mummy.

-What to Pack in Hospital Bag for Daddy (or birthing partner)?
+What to Pack in Dads Hospital Bag (or birthing partner)?

 Your wife or partner may be lying in bed in a huge amount of pain or if she is in the early stages or even waiting to be induced.
 Each scenario can often mean a lot of waiting around and often feeling like a spare part.
 You must remember that you can be called upon at any time to help and support in child birth so it’s important that you are prepared and refreshed after a long ort short wait.
 Think carefully about what to pack in hospital bag.